Protection of our natural environment is at the forefront of North Queensland Bulk Ports’ business planning and

 While environmental activities occur across all four trading ports, the main focus at each port differs.

 Air quality monitoring is a key responsibility for NQBP at the Port of Mackay.
 Coral, marine water and seagrass monitoring programs are also in place at this port.
 A regional alliance was developed to look at stormwater runoff in the Mackay region.
 We are proud to partner with Mackay Regional Council and Reef Catchments, and hope to implement management strategies to improve stormwater runoff.

 At the Port of Weipa, we continue to work within stringent environmental guidelines to ensure safe navigable shipping corridors to and from the port.
 Maintenance dredging is necessary to provide safe, sustainable and competitive seaport services.
 The dredging program is completed with full environmental compliance.

-Abbot Point is a designated Queensland Priority Port and, as such, capital dredging is required to allow for future growth of coal export capacity from 50 to 120 mtpa.
+Abbot Point is a designated Queensland Priority Port.
 Dredging at this port is subject to environmental approvals and the outcomes of seagrass, marine water and coral monitoring.

 As one of the largest coal export ports in the world, our focus here is on consistent coal dust and air quality monitoring.
 In place for nearly 20 years, this program is designed to improve dust management practices at the port.
 The results of the most recent studies showed that all monitored community sites around Hay Point were in full compliance with the national air quality standards.
 Coral, marine water and seagrass monitoring programs are also in place at this port.